pxdal/thechat3d/README.md

 # The Chat 3D
-The sequel to the beloved project "The Chat", a chaotic online chat room that I created to test server-side node js scripts.
+The sequel to the beloved project "The Chat", a chaotic online chat room that I created to test server-side node js scripts (https://github.com/ItsTheChickenMan/thechat).
 This is the 3D interactive version, featuring the old chat you know and love, moving cubes, and broken physics.
 This project is a pretty much a joke, but if you're really interested I host the server on: http://75.133.182.85/

 # Installation (for hosting)